EndPointCorp/end-point-blog/2019/01/08/speech-recognition-with-tensorflow.html.md

             ),
             dtype=tf.float32
         )

         mel_spectrograms = tf.tensordot(
             power_spectrograms,
             linear_to_mel_weight_matrix,
             1
         )

         mel_spectrograms.set_shape(
             power_spectrograms.shape[:-1].concatenate(
                 linear_to_mel_weight_matrix.shape[-1:]
             )
         )

         return tf.log(mel_spectrograms + 1e-6)
 ```

-#### Converted data lengths function
+##### Converted data lengths function

 In order to use the CTC loss and decoder efficiently, we need to pass it the length of the data effectively representing audio for each batch.
-This is because not all audio files are of the same length but we need to pad them with zeros to do mini-batch.
+This is because not all audio files are of the same length but we need to pad them with zeros to do mini-​batch.

-Here's the unit test:
+Here’s the unit test:

 ```python
 @given(